What’s the Best Way to Stretch? Hint: A Power Band Is Essential, Static Stretching Is Not

 Power Band: Brief History

-If you see a power band in any Gym or internet video, give thanks to someone like Kelly for his hard work and ingenuity.
+If you see a power band in any Gym or internet video, give thanks to these two for their hard work and ingenuity.

 The Problem With Traditional Stretching